cme212/course/syllabus.md

   - writing portable programs.

 - Have exposure to
-  - basic software development tool-chains, including source-code control, testing frameworks, and documentation tools.
+  - basic software development tool-chains, including revision control, testing frameworks, and documentation tools;
   - the process of designing and implementing large software systems;
   - how to approach an existing piece of software for maintenance, extension, and modification.